siddhantshukla108/siddhantshukla108/README.md

 ---

 <h3 align="left">🌟 Featured Projects</h3>
-- [My-Portfolio](https://siddhantshukla108.github.io/My-Portfolio/) - My portfolio website is a responsive platform showcasing my skills, projects, and services as a full-stack developer.
+🎯 My-Portfolio ➡ (https://siddhantshukla108.github.io/My-Portfolio/) - My portfolio website is a responsive platform showcasing my skills, projects, and services as a full-stack developer.
 It includes sections for web design, competitive programming, UI design, and a downloadable CV, making it easy for visitors to explore my work and connect with me.

-- [Food Store](https://github.com/siddhantshukla108/project-link) - Another impactful project description here.
+🎯 Food Store ➡ (https://siddhantshukla108.github.io/Food-Store/) - My food store website is a responsive and interactive platform built with HTML, CSS, and JavaScript.
+It showcases a variety of food items with a user-friendly interface, allowing customers to explore menus, view details, and navigate seamlessly.

 ---